jostylr/Reals-as-Oracles/README.md

 ## Definition

 We consider rational intervals whose endpoints are included.
+We write a:b to indicate the rational interval bounded by a and b.
 A singleton is a rational interval where the endpoints are equal.
+The notion of the delta-spark of c is the closed interval bounded by c-delta and c+delta, namely, c-delta:c+delta.

 An oracle assigns a Yes or No to each rational interval and satisfies the following properties:

+1. Existence.
+There is a Yes interval.
+2. Interval Separation.
+If you take a Yes interval a:b and a rational c in it and provide a delta > 0, then there exists an interval e:f in the delta-spark of c such that exactly one of a:e, e:f, or f:b is a Yes interval with the others being known to be No.
+3. Consistency.
+If an interval contains a Yes interval, then it is a Yes interval too.
+If an interval is contained in a No interval, then it is a No interval.
+4. Closed.
+If the delta spark of c is a Yes interval for all delta>0, then the singleton c:c is a Yes interval.
+If c:c is a No interval, then there exists a delta>0 such that the delta spark of C is a No interval.

+Here are the properties of the original version.
+These work assuming one can get answers about a singleton, which is not always possible.

 1. Consistency.
 If an interval contains a Yes interval, then it is a Yes interval too.
 2. Existence.
 There is a Yes interval.